Yornik/faq/README.md

 # Installing
 - git clone
-- Install lamp stack
+- Install lamp stack + the right php extensions.
-- edit php.ini settings for bigger file support
+- Edit php.ini settings for bigger file support
-- edit dbconnection.php with the mysql username dbname and password
+- Edit dbconnection.php with the mysql username data base name and password.
+- Go to website.tld/addtable.php It should tell you that it made 2 tables in your db.
-- go to website.tld/addfirstuser.php add your first user here.
+- Go to website.tld/addfirstuser.php add your first user here.
-- now you can go to website.tld and login as that user and add entrys
+- Now you can go to website.tld and login as that user and add entry.

 # Description
-a simple FAQ-system with categories.
+A simple FAQ-system with categories.
 These categories can be divided into subcategories.
-The entries can be created and modified by users, if they have the proper permissions.
-Entries consist of a question and answer and can contain media, such as images or videos.
+The entries can be created and be deleted by users.
+Entries consist of a question and answer and can contain media, such as a image or a video.
 A user has a username and password.